@fa_yoshinobu/node-red-contrib-plc-comm-slmp 0.2.12

 1. Install the package into your Node-RED user directory and restart Node-RED.

-2. Add one slmp-connection config node and set host, port, transport, PLC series, and frame type.
+2. Add one slmp-connection config node and set host, port, transport, and PLC type.

 3. Add slmp-read for the first smoke test, using a safe address such as D300, D300,4, or DSTR320,10.